maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 I do not use credit cards that require me to pay an annual fee just for the card, even if nominally I would receive equal-but-illiquid value back.

 **Retain “free” services.**
-Access to in-person banking services such as safe deposit box, quarters, etc Zero-cost global ATM access.
+Access to in-person banking services such as safe deposit box, quarters, etc.
+Zero-cost global ATM access.
 Access to Zelle.
 Rental car collision damage waiver.